raspberrypilearning/trained-vision-app/en/step_5.md

 --- task ---

-In the CLI, navigate to the directory you just unzipped by entering the following command, replacing `[directory_path]` with the path to your directory.
+In the CLI, navigate to the directory you just unzipped by entering the following command, replace `[directory_path]` with the path to your directory.

 ```batch
 cd [directory_path]